-Yes, we all love our city but sometimes it’s nice to get out into nature, relax and re-set.
-Luckily enough Perth is surrounded with so many wonderful spots to park up the trailer or pitch a tent.
-With the summer season coming into full swing there’s a lot of long weekend opportunities to let go of that daily grind.
-Just don’t forget the bug spray!
+Lucky for us Perth is surrounded with so many wonderful spots to park up the trailer or pitch a tent.
+With the summer season coming into full swing there’s a lot of long weekend opportunities to let go of that daily grind – just don’t forget the bug spray!

-Located in Wellington National Park, this little gem is only 2 hours south of Perth.
+Located in Wellington National Park, this little gem is only two hours south of Perth.
 The camp spot is situated right on the Collie River so you can wash off the week in tranquil serenity.
 Spend the weekend kayaking, swimming and walking through the bush land.
-There are barbeque facilities available on site and it’s 2WD accessible so you’ll be well and truly prepared to go after a quick trip to Woolies.
+There are barbecue facilities available on site and it’s 2WD accessible so you’ll be well and truly prepared to go after a quick trip to Woolies.

-Lane Pool Reserve
+Lane Poole Reserve

 Nestled in the wholesome Perth hills region, Lake Leschenaultia feels like a playground for all its attendees.
 The lake is a popular destination for camping as well as day trips, with a lakebed beach, canoe hire and sheltered BBQ facilities.
 If you’re not that into cooking you can buy lunch from the kiosk and head out on one for the many hiking trails.
 Located close to the Chidlow town centre you can also enjoy plenty of nice bakeries, pubs and shops nearby.